healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Default: `*`

-A list of strings representing the host/domain names that this site can serve.
+The host/domain names that this site can serve.
 You can specify multiple domain names by separating them with commas:

 ```ini
 ALLOWED_HOSTS=my-hc.example.org,alternative-name.example.org
 ```

-Aside from the comma-separated syntax, this is a standard Django setting.
+Apart from the comma-separated syntax, this is a standard Django setting.
 Read more about it in the
 [Django documentation](https://docs.djangoproject.com/en/3.1/ref/settings/#allowed-hosts).